brunogomes01/brunogomes01/README.md

 My role focuses on building, operating, and improving cloud environments with an emphasis on **automation, scalability, reliability, and cost efficiency**.

-I hold a specialization in **Data Science and Artificial Intelligence**, which allows me to apply data-driven approaches to cloud operations, cost optimization, and infrastructure decision-making.
+I hold a specialization in **Data Science and Artificial Intelligence**, enabling data-driven decisions for cloud operations, cost optimization, and infrastructure governance.

 ---

 ## 🚀 What I work on

 - Cloud infrastructure operations with a **DevOps and SRE mindset**
-- FinOps-driven cost visibility, optimization, and governance
+- FinOps-driven **cost visibility, optimization, and governance**
 - Monitoring, reliability, and continuous improvement of cloud platforms
 - Automation and scripting to reduce manual effort and operational risk
 - Incident management, troubleshooting, and root cause analysis